Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.21/readme.md

 **Input Data:**

 * Typed data:
-    * First Name
-    * Last Name
+    * Password
     * E-mail

 * Selected data:
-    * User
+    * Operation
-    * Role
+    * Operation Type

 **Output Data:**
-* Display the success of the operation and the data of the registered user (Add User)
-* Display the success of the operation and the list the users of the backoffice (List Users)
-* Display the success of the operation and the disable or enable action on the specific user (Enable/Disable User)
+* Display the success of the operation and the changed data.

 ## 3. Analysis